MadD0c/Ananke/README.md

 ```

 ## To-Do
 I have a few upcoming plans for improving this collection.
-Unfortunatly I have not got a timeline for now as it all depends on me implimenting them on Daedalus
+Unfortunately I have not got a timeline for now as it all depends on me implementing them on Daedalus
 - [ ] Add Support for [NozzleChanger](https://github.com/garethky/change-nozzle-klipper-extra)
 - [ ] Add Support for [Spoolman](https://github.com/Donkie/Spoolman)
 - [ ] Add Support for [ERCF](https://github.com/EtteGit/EnragedRabbitProject)